JelleZijlstra/taxonomy/docs/future-work.md

     & Groves cite Bauer AM, Gunther R, Klipfel M (1995) The herpetological contributions of Wilhelm C.H.
 Peters (1815–1883).
 Society for the Study of Amphibians and Reptiles in association with the Deutsche fur Herpetologie und Terrarienkunde.
-  - "see Schwarz, E., Sitzb.
-Ges.
-Naturf.
-Freunde, Berlin, for 1926, p.
-29, 1927" might have dates for _Sitzungsberichte_ publications (found in {Placentalia Africa (Allen 1939.pdf)}) p.
-154
   - Jackson & Groves (2015: 493-494) have a useful list of references for dates

 ## Frontend